ferrocene/ferrocene/ferrocene/doc/safety-manual/src/core/subset.rst

 3. If it succeeds, your code is compliant with the subset.
 4. If it fails, do one of the following:

-    1. Remove the non-compliant function(s) and rewrite the code to maintain the semantics.
+   - Remove the non-compliant function and rewrite the code to maintain the semantics.
-    2. Contact Ferrous Systems to discuss the option of adding your desired function(s) to the certified subset.
+   - Contact Ferrous Systems to discuss the option of adding your desired function to the certified subset.
-    3. Keep using the function(s), but prove safety yourself.
+   - Keep using the function, but prove safety yourself.
 See :ref:`core/subset:Use uncertified core functions`.

 .. warning::